-Ln (INCM) is natural log of income of i{th} respondent.
+in (INCM) is natural log of income of i{th} respondent.

 FM is family status of the ith individual.

-εi is error term and from $β_1$ to $β_9$ are slope coefficients for Age, Age2, GND, ln(INCMi), EDU, HLT, FMST, TFII and TIFII respectively.
+Age2 is used in the model for correct functional form because age and well-being have curvilinear relationship ε i is error term and from β_1 to β_9 are slope coefficients for Age, Age2, GND, Ln(INCMi), EDU, HLT, FMST, TFII and TIFII respectively.

 The main variable of interest is trust on informal institutions.
 The rest of the variable are controlled variables.
+Age and age square are entered in the model with expected negative and positive sign respectively.
+The rationale behind this negative and positive effects of age and age square respectively is the effect of age on well-being that is stronger as people get older and lower in some middle years of age.
+In the literature, age and well-being shows u-shaped relationship i.e. well-being falls at lower level of age reach at a minimum point and then increase after this minimum point.
 Health, education, and income are entered in the model with expected positive sign.
-The rationale behind this positive sign is that absence of illness and good physical health leads to mental satisfaction and wellbeing.
-Poor health condition lowers the wellbeing of the individual despite the higher level of income and other fulfillment of needs.
-Education has positive effect on wellbeing because individual having higher education has more probability to earn more income and attaining higher level of wellbeing and this is indirect effect of education on wellbeing.
-Income is positively associated with wellbeing because with more money and income an individual can fulfill his /her all material needs.

-Marital status has effect on wellbeing of individual.
-Married people are happier than single people because an individual share his feelings, sorrows and happiness with his/her spouse.
+The rationale behind this positive sign is that absence of illness and good physical health leads to mental satisfaction and well-being.
+Poor health condition lowers the well-being of the individual despite the higher level of income and other fulfillment of needs.
+Education has positive effect on well-being because individual having higher education has more probability to earn more income and attaining higher level of well-being and this is indirect effect of education on well-being.
+Income is positively associated with well-being because with more money and income an individual can fulfill his /her all material needs.
+Marital status has effect on well-being of individual.
+Married people are happier than single people because an individual shares his feelings, sorrows and happiness with his/her spouse.
 Family status is measured by single set up and joint family system.
-Married couples living in separate home or single set up have higher level of satisfaction than those living in joint family structure.
-Formal institution enters in the model with expected positive sign.
-Rationale behind this positive sign is that better formal institution provides better facilities of provision of goods and services like health, education and justice etc. Provision of goods and services having high quality increase the satisfaction and wellbeing of individual and society.
-Informal institution index in our model is comprises of trust on self, family, friends, neighbor, strangers and trust on religious scholars.
-Trusts on informal institutions positively affect the wellbeing of individual and society.
-The rationale behind this positive relationship between trust on informal institution and wellbeing is that trust on family members, relatives, friends and neighbor decrease various types of transaction cost, thus increase wellbeing.
-This is due to the fact that people work for each other without any demand for monetary value.
-These non-monetary benefits for individual increase the wellbeing of individual.
+Married couples living in separate home or single set up have higher level of satisfaction than those living in joint family system.
+Formal institutions enter in the model with expected positive sign.
+Rationale behind this positive sign is that better formal institutions provide better facilities of provision of goods and services like health, education and justice etc. Provision of goods and services having high quality increase the satisfaction and well-being of individual and society.
+Informal institutions index in our model is comprised of trust on self, family, friends, neighbor, strangers and trust on religious scholars.
+Trusts on informal institutions positively affect the well-being of individual and society.
+The rationale behind this positive relationship between trust on informal institutions and well-being is that trust on family members, relatives, friends and neighbor decrease various types of transaction cost, thus increase well-being.
+This is due to the fact that people serve each other without any demand for monetary value.
+These non-monetary benefits for individual increase the well-being of individual.

-3.3 Data
+3.3.
+Data

-To test the relationship between informal institutions and wellbeing, we collect Primary data through divine economic survey 2017.
-This survey is conducted in different districts of Azad Jammu & Kashmir (AJ&K) as well as in Pakistan.
-We use the data collected from four districts of AJ&K named as (1) Muzaffarabad, (2) Neelum, (3) Athmuqam, (4) Kotli.
-The main questionnaire comprises of 12 pages, 10 sections and 46 questions.
-The total number of observations is 160.
-Section 1 of the questionnaire contains basic information of respondents and we use this information as control variables in the estimation.
-The control variables from this information are gender, health, education, income and Family status.
-Section F includes institutions (formal and informal).Data for formal and informal index is taken from this section.
-We use principal component analysis for making index of trust on formal and informal institutions and these indices vary from person to person.
-A description of all variables is present in the following table.
+To test the relationship between informal institutions and well-being, data is taken from "divine economic survey-2017".
+This survey was conducted in different districts of Azad Jammu & Kashmir (AJ&K) as well as in Pakistan.
+We use the data collected from four districts of AJ&K named as (1) Muzaffarabad, (2) Neelum Valley, (3) Jhelum Valley, (4)Kotli..